 The following questions require the use of the Grove RT-740 Rough Terrain Crane load chart package.
 Please obtain this package before answering the questions.

 Use the course Reference button and follow the links to the load chart package.
 It is a PDF document and once opened can be printed.

-Crane Configuration: The Grove RT740 is equipped with a stowed Tele-offsettable boom extension.
-The whip line with a 10 ton headache ball is reeved over the auxiliary boom nose.
+Crane Configuration: The Grove RT-740 is equipped with a stowed tele-offsetable boom extension.
+The whip line with a 10-ton headache ball is reeved over the auxiliary boom nose.
 No main block is used.

-The Lift:

-To lift a generator from a trailer to a roof top using a Grove RT740.
-The working radius will be 68 feet with a 95 foot boom.
+The lift: To lift a generator from a trailer to a roof top using a Grove RT-740.
+The working radius will be 68 feet with a 95-foot boom.

-Use the Grove RT-740 Rough Terrain Load Chart to answer the following question.
+Use the Grove RT-740 Rough Terrain Load Chart to answer this question.
 Which radius would you refer to on the load chart to determine capacity?

-- a.
-70 feet
+- A. 68 feet

-- b.
-68 feet
+- B. 70 feet

-- c.
-80 feet
+- C. 80 feet

-- d.
-95 feet
+- D. 95 feet